poipiii/CS-Notes/content/Data Structure/Stack.md

 Both support Stack Operations without much difference

 **Time Efficiency**
-- [[Array]] has [[CPU Cache#Cache Locality]] to take advantage of [[CPU Cache]] for extreme fast access.
+- [[Array]] has [[Cache Locality]] to take advantage of [[CPU Cache]] for extreme fast access.
 However,  array has fixed size.
 If there isn't any space left in the array, new insertion needs to create a new array and transfer all elements to that new array, and the time complexity will be O(n)
 - [[Linked List]] has to use extra time to perform pointer operation
 - Conclusion: Array has slightly better time efficiency, since expansion is a low frequency operation, while pointer operation occurs whenever there is an insertion operation.
 However, [[Linked List]] has more stable performance